Jos LeDuc: Southern United States (1973–1980)

-LeDuc's next stop was in Championship Wrestling from Florida (CWF), where he resumed teaming with Paul LeDuc.
-Wrestling under the name The Canadian Lumberjacks, they were soon pushed to win the NWA Florida Tag Team Championship in December 1973 by defeating Dusty Rhodes and Dick Slater.
+LeDuc's next stop was in Championship Wrestling from Florida (CWF), where he resumed teaming with Paul LeDuc, this time as The Canadian Lumberjacks.
+They won the NWA Florida Tag Team Championship on November 23, 1973, by defeating Dusty Rhodes and Dick Slater.
 They defended the belts for two months before dropping them to Slater and his new partner Stan Vachon, a kayfabe brother of the Vachons from Montreal.
 This was the final time the LeDuc's held a title together, as Paul LeDuc sustained a legitimate injury that forced Jos to wrestle without him.
-Jos LeDuc also wrestled as a singles competitor in Florida.
-He was booked to win the NWA Florida Southern Heavyweight Championship by defeating Rhodes in late 1973.
-He dropped the title to Rhodes in January 1974, however.
+Jos LeDuc also wrestled as a singles competitor in Florida, defeating Rhodes on February 5, 1974, for the NWA Florida Southern Heavyweight Championship.
+He dropped the title to Rhodes on March 12.
 LeDuc and Rhodes were placed in a heated feud at this time, and they frequently faced each other in Death matches.

-LeDuc made his AWA television debut on August 2, 1975 defeating Angel Rivera.
-LeDuc was given wins over Buddy Wolff and Boris Breznikoff (Nikolai Volkoff) before forming the team with Larry Hennig.
-Leduc and Hennig first teamed on September 12, 1975 in Denver, Colorado losing to Jimmy and Johnny Valiant.
-Leduc and Hennig feuded with the Valiant Brothers for several months before entering a feud with Baron Von Raschke and Mad Dog Vachon.
+LeDuc made his AWA television debut on August 2, 1975, defeating Angel Rivera.
+LeDuc was given wins over Buddy Wolff and Boris Breznikoff before forming a team with Larry Hennig.
+They first teamed on September 12, 1975, in Denver, Colorado losing to Jimmy and Johnny Valiant.
+LeDuc and Hennig feuded with the Valiant Brothers for several months before entering a feud with Baron Von Raschke and Mad Dog Vachon.
 Jos and Larry also received a few title shots against AWA tag champs Blackjack Lanza and Bobby Duncum in August 1976.
 Probably his most memorable accomplishment while working for the promotion was a bus-pulling stunt filmed in Minneapolis that was also used in promo videos while appearing in the Memphis and Atlanta territories, among others.
 LeDuc departed the AWA in September 1976.

-Wrestling in Tennessee in 1977, LeDuc teamed with Bob Armstrong to win the NWA Southeast Tag Team Championship in September.
+On August 26, 1977, LeDuc teamed with Bob Armstrong to win the NWA Southeast Tag Team Championship in Tennessee.
 They were put over Bob Orton, Jr. and Mr. Knoxville for the belts but lost them in a rematch.
 While in Tennessee, LeDuc gained notoriety from a worked feud with Jerry Lawler.
 Wrestling as a heel, he faced Jerry Lawler, who was a favorite in the state, in many matches throughout the year.
 LeDuc was placed with a new partner, Jean Louie, to win the NWA Mid-America Southern Tag Team Championship in May.
 They faced Lawler and Jimmy Valiant on May 22 to defend the belts, but the match was declared a no contest and the title was vacated.
 Lawler and Valiant won the belts in a rematch the following week, but LeDuc and Louie regained them the following month.
 In September, LeDuc and Louie dropped the belts once again, this time to Lawler and the Mongolian Stomper.